danskernesdigitalebibliotek/dpl-platform/infrastructure/README.md

 # You can now add additional users, this step is currently skipped.

-# 6. Install Harbor.
+# (6. Install Harbor.)
-# Skip the step in the official guide that asks you to update the lagoon-core
-# release with the credentials for Harbor as we've already set that ahead of time.
-task lagoon:provision:harbor
+# This step has already been performed as a part of the installation of
+# support software.

 # 7. Install a Lagoon Remote into the cluster
 task lagoon:provision:remote